JaeHoanKim/MVToep/README.md

 `rmvRBF` works similarly as `rmvMat` function.
 The only difference is the required arguments for the kernel setting.
-It is worth noting that rmvRBF is more likely to suffer from the ill-conditionedness of the covariance matrix due to its nature.
+It is worth noting that rmvRBF is more likely to suffer from the ill-condition problem of the covariance matrix due to its nature.
 One can use `?RBFK` to check how the covariance matrix is calculated.